-2.2 Performance of reference and AVX2 implementations
+2.2 Performance of KYBER on Intel Haswell CPUs

-Table 2 reports performance results of the reference implementation and of our implementation optimized using AVX2 vector instructions.
-All benchmarks were obtained on one core of an Intel Core i7-4770K (Haswell) processor clocked at 3491.789 MHz (as reported by /proc/cpuinfo) with TurboBoost and hyperthreading disabled.
-The benchmarking machine has 32 GB of RAM and is running Debian GNU/Linux with Linux kernel version 4.9.0.
-Both implementations were compiled with gcc version 6.3.0.
-We used compiler flags -03 -fomit-frame-pointer -march=native -fPIC. to compile both implementations.
+Table 2 reports Intel Haswell performance results of the reference implementation and an AVX2-optimized implementation of KYBER and the 90s variant of KYBER together with the sizes of keys and ciphertexts.
+All benchmarks were obtained on one core of an Intel Core i7-4770K (Haswell) processor clocked at 3492 MHz (as reported by /proc/cpuinfo) with TurboBoost and hyperthreading disabled.
+The benchmarking machine has 32 GB of RAM and is running Debian GNU/Linux with Linux kernel version 4.19.0.
+Both implementations were compiled with gcc version 8.3.0 and the compiler flags as indicated in the Makefiles included in the submission package.
 All cycle counts reported are the median of the cycle counts of 10 000 executions of the respective function.
-The implementations are not optimized for memory usage, but generally Kyber has only very modest memory requirements.
+The implementations are not optimized for memory usage, but generally KYBER has only very modest memory requirements.
 This means that in particular our implementations do not need to allocate any memory on the heap.